 Raspberry Mojito Recipe

-It’s summer and a cold drink is in order but the last thing you feel like doing is pulling out your blender and creating some sort of complicated frozen situation.
+It’s summer, and a cold drink is in order, but the last thing you feel like doing is pulling out your blender and creating some sort of complicated frozen situation.
 I understand.
-A pinch of fresh mint and berries, a second of muddling, and you’ll have the most perfect summer cocktail ever.
-If you come visit me in July, be prepared to sit on my porch with one of these.
+A pinch of fresh mint and berries, a second of muddling, and you’ll have the most perfect raspberry mojito summer cocktail ever.
+If you come to visit me in July, be prepared to sit on my porch with one of these.
 One of the best things to make with fresh raspberries.

 Ingredients